 Secondly, owning a polytunnel allows you to implement organic gardening practices (which you will learn more about later in this guide) which will make it easier to reduce the amount of waste for which you are responsible even further.
 Polytunnel gardeners and farmers can use compost food scraps and other organic waste to improve yield and to reduce waste leaving the property.
 Waste such as plastic food packaging can also be put to use in your polytunnel and there are a range of innovative ways in which you can reclaim and re-use items in a polytunnel which would otherwise end up in landfill.

 A well-used polytunnel can be an environmentally friendly option for green gardeners.
-Learn more about eco-friendly practice in a polytunnel by.
+You can learn more about eco-friendly practice in a polytunnel by.
 Want to learn more?
 We’ve found this informative video that explains the ecological cost of a polytunnel.